knot126/KnShim/Documentation.md

 ## System and Misc utilities

+### `knGetShimVersion()`

+Return the shim version as an integer.
+Newer versions MUST always return higher values than older ones.

 ### `knGetInternalDataPath()`

 Return the absolute path to the internal data directory (where the savegames and the like are stored - equivlent to `user://`) with no trailing slash.